 1. General

 1.1 Why you should read these Terms These are the terms and conditions on which we supply the Services describes below to you.
 By submitting an order or accepting a quotation, you accept these terms.
 Please read these terms carefully before you submit your order to us.
-These terms tell you who we are, how we will provide the Services to you, how you and we may change or end your contract what to do if there is a problem and other important information.
+These terms tell you who we are, how we will provide the Services to you, how you and we may change or end your contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these terms, then please contact us.

 1.2 We don't give business customers all the same rights as consumers.
 For example, business customers can't cancel their orders, they have different rights where there is a problem with the service and we don't compensate them in the same way for losses caused by us or our services.
 Where a term applies just to businesses or just to consumers, this is clearly stated.
 You are a business customer if you are obtaining our services wholly or mainly for use in connection with your trade, business, craft or profession, even if you are an individual.